11 Plus Appeals

 Should you wish to appeal for a place at Calday Grange Grammar School, please find below an overview of the appeals process which we hope will help parents decide.

-Please note that should you wish to appeal following the results of the 11plus tests held on 23rd September 2019 (for entry in September 2020), completed appeals forms will only be accepted after the national allocation day on 1st March 2020.
+Please note that should you wish to appeal following the results of the 11plus tests for entry in September 2021, completed appeals forms will only be accepted after the national allocation day on 1st March 2021.

 Completing your appeal form

-- The appeal form can be downloaded here.
-Once you have completed this form it should be returned, along with any supporting documentation, to the school addressed for the attention of the Clerk to the Appeals Panel.
+The appeal form can be downloaded here.
+Once you have completed this form it should be returned, along with any supporting documentation, to the school either via email to email@example.com or to the school addressed for the attention of the Clerk to the Appeals Panel.
 Could we please ask parents not to send in originals of any documentation i.e. school reports, certificates etc or to collate documentation into folders or binders as this makes photocopying difficult.

 - The panel will also require up-to-date information from your son’s primary school as to his current academic achievement.
 His Headteacher should be happy to provide this without any difficulty.
 This document should be included in the documentation submitted.

 - Following receipt of a completed appeals form and documentation, an appointment time will be provided to you in writing at least 10 days before the date.
 A written statement which explains why your son has not been allocated a place at Calday will also be included.

 - The Appeals panel will be provided with a full copy of your documentation prior to the appeal hearing so please make every effort to send in any letters or documents that you wish to be considered.
 The panel may have insufficient time to consider any evidence submitted late or on the day of the hearing.

 - You are encouraged to attend the hearing in person and may bring someone to support you if you wish.

 - Appeals are, of course, held in private.
 The panel will consist of three members who have no connection with the school.
 Others present at the hearing but who take no part in the decision making are:-